lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 {: .question}

 > ### {% icon comment %} Other options
->  Other filtering strategiies can be used, like [**SortMeRNA** (Kopylova et al. 2012)](https://github.com/biocore/sortmerna), a tool developped to filter out rRNA from metatranscriptomic data.
+>  Other filtering strategies can be used, like [**SortMeRNA** (Kopylova et al. 2012)](https://github.com/biocore/sortmerna), a tool developped to filter out rRNA from metatranscriptomic data.
 It is fast and it can discover new rRNA sequences.
 > There are also HMM-based tools such as [**RNAmmer** (Lagesen et al. 2007)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1888812/) and [**Barrnap** (Seemann et al. 2013)](https://github.com/tseemann/barrnap), which predicts the location of ribosomal RNA genes in genomes.
 >
 {: .comment}